 "Once-daily lixisenatide added on to consistently titrated insulin glargine plus oral agents in

-type 2 diabetes: The GetGoal Duo 1 study" [Abs 807-EASD]
+type 2 diabetes: The GetGoal Duo 1 study" [Abs 807-EASD] and "Efficacy and safety of

 once-daily lixisenatide in type 2 diabetes insufficiently controlled with basal insulin ±